LeiRoF/M1-Photoelectric_Heat_On_Interstellar_Grains/docs/ask.rst

 - If this variable is not defined, the function will read ``argv`` list
 - If there is no corresponding ``argv``, the function will ask the parameter to the user

-To be more precize, here there is the global usual structure of these functions:
+To be more precize, here is the usual structure of these functions:

 .. code-block:: python